ChadFarrow/Helipad-to-Nostr-BoostBot/boostbot-starter/README.md

 - Check authentication token if configured
 - Ensure the webhook payload format is correct

-### Docker issues
+### Bot won't start
-- Check if port 3333 is available
+- Make sure Node.js 18+ is installed
-- Verify Docker and Docker Compose are installed
+- Check that port 3333 is available
-- Check container logs: `docker compose logs`
+- Verify your `.env` file exists

 ## Development